muratk3n/thirdwave/en/README.md

 @A_J_Higgins

-'How did the Russians get so far ahead of us in rocket technology?'
+'How did the Russians get so far ahead of [US] in rocket technology?'
 'Because Their Germans were better than our Germans.'

 ---